 Tricia Stromberg, President/Co-Founder

 Ms. Stromberg is a retired Boeing Engineer and Associate Technical Fellow.
 Her engineering career centered on military aircraft systems and spanned all services; from the Army Cobra Helicopter to the Air Force F-22.
 Also, 20 some years as a Marine Corps spouse brought her into close contact with the everyday challenges faced by families whose military member is sent into harm’s way.
 Throughout her career, Ms. Stromberg has interviewed, hired, managed and mentored numerous individuals in career transition.
 Since 2000, she has served on non-profit’ Boards of Directors including 7 years as President of Seattle’s Spectrum Dance Theater and now as the Boots to Shoes Foundation President since 2010.
+She is a Rotarian and Paul Harris Fellow.

 Ed Doyne, Vice President